Skip to main content

 Approval-gated access

-Kalinklo Artists is private by default.
+Kalinklo is private by default.
 Signing up creates a pending-approval account; an admin reviews and approves before dashboard access opens.
 Reviewed-access codes shared by the platform admin can fast-track trusted workspaces.
 There is no path to dashboard data that bypasses the approval gate.

 Public visibility is opt-in